discretegames/runmany/README.md

 - Polyglots - Making esoteric code that can be executed in multiple languages at once.
     ([example](https://github.com/discretegames/runmany/blob/main/examples/polyglot.many)/[output](https://github.com/discretegames/runmany/blob/main/examples/polyglot_output.txt))

-Overall RunMany is hopefully a useful tool for anyone who wants to play with multiple programming languages at once.
+Overall RunMany is hopefully a useful tool for anyone who wants to play with multiple programming languages at a time.

 # Installation

-Make sure you have [Python](https://www.python.org/downloads/) version 3.6 or above installed then run
+Make sure you have [Python](https://www.python.org/downloads/) version 3.6 or above installed, then run

 ```text
 pip install runmany